cncf/landscape/README.md

 ## New Entries

 * Projects with at least 250 GitHub stars that clearly fit in an existing category are generally included.
 Put the project in the single category where it best fits.
-* We generally will only list a company's product in one box, to represent its major or best known offering.
+* We generally will only list a company's product in one box, to represent its major or best-known offering.
 We occasionally make exceptions for large companies.
 * We are unlikely to create a new category for products/projects as we'd rather find the best home with the current options.
 * We are generally not including commercial versions of open source software.
 The exception is that we are showing all Certified Kubernetes and non-Certified Kubernetes implementations.
 * Closed source products need to link to a clear description of your product; no stealth mode companies.